Ataburjee/premium-start-4048/README.md

 - If we want to add some employee then only admin can do that user should give the correct name of the admin and password properly.

 ## Team members & contributions:
-- It is a individual project at the early stage of learning in java language.
+- It is an individual project developed by me at the early stage of learning in java language.